eventql/eventql/doc/tables/partitioning.md

 `finite partition size` and setting it allows an optimization to kick in that reduces the number of splits performed and therefore the total network bandwith.

-The finite partition size is a duration in microseconds.
-You should ideally choose this value so that roughly 500MB-1GB of new data will arrive in that window.
-However, note that EventQL will still dynamically split and re-partition the table if it becomes necessary -- the finite partition size is merely a hint.
+The finite partition size is a time window/duration in microseconds.
+You should ideally choose this value so that roughly 500MB-1GB of new data will arrive in the time window.
-You can update the finite partition size hint at any time.

 So, for example, if you expect around 10GB of data a day, 2 hours would be a good value.
 If you expect 1000GB of new data a day, 1 minute is a good value.
 If you expect 10TB of new data a day, set the finite partition size to 10 seconds.

+Note that EventQL will still dynamically split and re-partition the table if it becomes necessary -- the finite partition size is merely a hint.
+You can update the finite partition size hint at any time and it won't cause trouble if your estimation is off.

 For high-volume timeseries data, it is _highly recommended_ to set the finite partition size.